raicabogdan/mod_ishttps/README.md

 ## mod_ishttps - reverse proxy / ballancer proxy module which helps set the https header, port and schema when terminating SSL at the proxy level.

+This is a strip down version of mod_rpaf which no longer works properly, however the problem is only related to the IP issues, setting https, https_port and https server_scheme still works fine.

 ### Summary

 Sets `REQUEST_SCHEME`, `HTTPS`, and `SERVER_PORT` to the values provided by an upstream proxy.